zggl404/ace-compiler/README.md

 README
 ================

 We provide instructions to enable the evaluation of the artifact associated with our OOPSLA'25 paper, titled "MetaKernel: Enabling Efficient Encrypted Neural Network Inference Through Unified MVM and Convolution".
 This paper presents MetaKernel(MKR), a novel composition-based compiler approach that optimizes MVM and Conv kernel operations for DNN models under CKKS within a unified framework.

 MKR decomposes each kernel into composable units to enhance SIMD parallelism within ciphertexts (via horizontal batching) and computational parallelism across them (via vertical batching).
 Our approach addresses previously unaddressed challenges, such as reducing rotation overhead with a rotation-aware cost model for data packing, while ensuring high slot utilization, handling inputs of arbitrary sizes, and maintaining output tensor layout compatibility.
-MKR is implemented in the open-source ANT-ACE compiler [Li et al. CGO'25] with about 3500 lines of C++ code.
+MKR is implemented in the open-source ANT-ACE compiler [Li et al. CGO'25](https://dl.acm.org/doi/10.1145/3696443.3708924) with about 3500 lines of C++ code.

-In our evaluation, we compared the MKR with FHELIPE [Krastev et al. PLDI'24], a state-of-the-art FHE compiler using 10 micro MVM and Conv kernels from real-world DNN models and 5 DNN models: ResNet-20/SqueezeNet/AlexNet/VGG11/MobileNet on both CIFAR-10 and ImageNet.
+In our evaluation, we compared MKR with FHELIPE [Krastev et al. PLDI'24](https://dl.acm.org/doi/10.1145/3656382), a state-of-the-art FHE compiler using 10 MVM and Conv kernels from real-world DNN models and 5 DNN models: ResNet-20/SqueezeNet/AlexNet/VGG11/MobileNet on both CIFAR-10 and ImageNet.
 The objective of this artifact evaluation is to reproduce our results, presented in Figures 7-8 and Tables 4-8:
 - **Table 4**: Comparison of MKR and FHELIPE for small Conv Kernels
 - **Table 5**: Comparison of MKR and FHELIPE for large Conv kernels
 - **Table 6**: Comparison of MKR and FHELIPE for MVM kernels